biga-ahk/biga.ahk/src/util/matches.md

-Creates a function that performs a shallow comparison between a given object and source, returning true if the given object has equivalent property values, else false.
+Creates a function that performs a shallow comparison between a given object and source, returning `true` if the given object has equivalent property values, else `false`.

 ## Arguments